ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

         ![CP210x]{ align=right }

         - Windows Users can check via Device Manager, Ports device grouping.
-        - Drivers will be needed if the TX Module is not being detected properly.
+        - Drivers will be needed if the TX Module is not being detected correctly.
 This is indicated by a Yellow Caution Triangle :material-alert-outline: in Device Manager.
         - You can download the drivers from here: [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)
             - Windows Users should download the `CP210x Windows Drivers` package for easier installation.
 Unzip/Extract the contents of the package and run the setup wizard.